 The Tennessee Science Bowl operates according to the rules published by the Department of Energy’s National Science Bowl.
 A pdf of these rules is available here: 2019 Science Bowl Rules (PDF)

 In addition to the National Science Bowl rules published at the link above, the TSB will operate under the regional guidelines which are found in this pdf: Regional Guidelines

 For more information on seeding of teams for the single elimination tournament, click here: Seeding of teams

 Only adults will be allowed to observe teams in competition rooms.
 Non-competing students or children will not be allowed in competition rooms at any time.
-The first-place team will receive an all-expenses paid trip to Washington, D.C., to represent Tennessee at the National Science Bowl (NSB) on April 26 – April 30, 2018.
+The first-place team will receive an all-expenses paid trip to Washington, D.C., to represent Tennessee at the National Science Bowl (NSB) in April 2019.